jeremyfa/node-ts2hx/README.md

 Using ``ts2hx``, I am able to compile a **pixi.js**-based (http://pixijs.com) HTML5 app written in Typescript and make it work at **almost native speed** on mobile devices with **openFL** CPP target (yes, it becomes possible to compile Typescript to C++!).
 The only code that needs to be re-written in Haxe is the platform-specific code (use **openFL** API instead of **pixi.js** etc...).
 If all the platform-specific code is properly encapsuled in reusable classes, the rest of the code (all the app logic) can become 100% portable and compilable to **valid haxe code**.

-That said, keep in mind this project is **experimental** and was more a challenge than a tool I would use for a serious project.
+That said, keep in mind this project is **experimental**.
 Still very fun to implement!

 ## How to use